Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Anomalous transport in vortical fluids

 Figure~\ref{fig:CHVE}(c) shows that in the presence of a vector charge (one right-handed particle and one left-handed particle), the spin-orbit coupling generates the helical current ${\boldsymbol J}_H \propto {\boldsymbol \Omega}$ along the axis of rotation as follows from the other type of the Helical Vortical Effect~\eqref{eq:sigma:H}.
 The axial current is again generated in consistency with Eq.~\eqref{eq:sigma:A}.

-Finally, to close our considerations, we consider the purely axial background.
+Finally, we consider the purely axial background.
 Then the anomalous vortical effects~\eqref{eq:sigma:VAH} predict that such an ensemble may only lead to an axial current~\eqref{eq:sigma:A}, while the vector~\eqref{eq:sigma:V} and helical~\eqref{eq:sigma:H} currents should vanish.
-It is not difficult to check these properties following our considerations in Fig.~\ref{fig:CHVE}, by considering, for example, an ensemble made of one chirally right-handed particle and its antiparticle.
+It is not difficult to check these properties from Fig.~\ref{fig:CHVE}, by considering, for example, an ensemble made of one chirally right-handed particle and its antiparticle.

 Thus, the chirality and helicity are independent numbers that appear naturally in the fermionic systems containing both particles and antiparticles.
 As we have just seen, the presence of helical charge generates the vector current while the excess of vector charge produces the helical flow along the axis of rotation.
 Both the helical and vector charge densities produce the axial current.
 These anomalous transport effects, presented in Eq.~\eqref{eq:sigma:VAH} and qualitatively justified by the counting of Fig.~\ref{fig:CHVE}, intertwine the vector, axial and helical degrees of freedom in the form of hydrodynamic excitations.
 The rigorous investigation of these hydrodynamic effects is the subject of the present paper.